BenKuhnhaeuser/RattanID/README.md

 | 3.
 DNA sequencing | Digitising genetic information to make it accessible for bioinformatic analysis
 | 4.
 Identification | Species identification by comparison of its genetic information to a reference database

-**Steps 1 to 3 (Sampling, DNA extraction and Sequencing)** are covered in the laboratory protocol provided on [Zenodo](https://doi.org/10.5281/zenodo.7733000). **Step 4 (Identification)** is covered in detail on this webpage and requires downloading the reference datasets deposited on [Zenodo](https://doi.org/10.5281/zenodo.7733000).
+**Steps 1 to 3 (Sampling, DNA extraction and Sequencing)** are covered in the laboratory protocol provided on [Zenodo](https://doi.org/10.5281/zenodo.7733000). **Step 4 (Identification)** is covered in detail on this webpage and requires the downloading of reference datasets deposited on [Zenodo](https://doi.org/10.5281/zenodo.7733000).
 We have developed two approaches for the identification of rattans:
 - **Skmer pipeline: Identification using genome skimming data**
 Shallow sequencing across the entire genome.
 Sample-specific genetic profiles are then computed using the composition of short stretches of DNA, so-called k-mers.
 Identification is based on the comparison of the k-mer profiles of the sample with the reference database.
 The reference species with the smallest genomic distance is considered the main identification.
 This procedure is relatively simple but cannot provide a measure of confidence in the identification.
   * [Overview](Skmer_Pipeline): Summary of the bioinformatic pipeline